 Public schools close over Chinese New Year, which allows time for school holiday camps.
 The camps are an excellent opportunity to travel the country, see new and exciting things, and of course try the local cuisine; all the while getting paid to undertake this incredible adventure!
 The camps’ locations are simply breath-taking, and working in places like these genuinely doesn’t feel like work at all.
 It’s truly a privilege to travel the country, whilst connecting with those celebrating Chinese New Year.

 Whilst western food is widely available (Pizza Hut, McDonald’s, Starbucks), it would be a terrible shame to ignore the rich cuisine of a country that is in love with food.
 That is not a joke; food is one of the most important pillars of Chinese culture.
 Whilst celebrating Chinese New Year, families gather daily to eat and drink as one.
-Whilst teaching English in China over this period, it’s a given you’ll be invited to share in this mouth-watering experience.
+Whilst living in China over this period, it is quite probable you’ll be invited to share in this mouth-watering experience.
 You will eat and drink until you can’t anymore.
 Noodles, dumplings, or Niangao (a delicious, glutinous rice cake) will be eaten in quantity.
 And don’t forget baijiu, the potent grain liquor guaranteed to make any event festive.

 As with the locals, English teachers in China enjoy paid leave during the Chinese New Year celebrations.
 This is the perfect time to get to know your new surroundings, and maybe even travel the country further during the most exciting and festive time of the year.
 Thanks to the high-speed railway system, travel in China is incredibly convenient.
 This time off can be used to settle down in your new apartment, sample some local restaurants, and enjoy the atmosphere the during the rowdy celebrations of Chinese New Year.

 The staff at English schools in China are sympathetic towards the big decision you’ve made to leave your home country, and they, therefore, offer you their full support in making the adjustment.
 They will provide, or help you find housing; give you a medical aid, and they will often advance your salary when you arrive to help you settle down.
-Rest assured you won’t be alone- you will work with a team of foreign English teachers and receive full training when you arrive.
-The hours of work are usually very reasonable, and you get to teach adorable Chinese children (with the help of a Chinese speaking assistant) for a fantastic salary!
+Rest assured you won’t be alone – you will work with a team of foreign English teachers and receive full training when you arrive.
+The hours of work are usually quite reasonable, and you get to teach adorable Chinese children (with the help of a Chinese speaking assistant) for a decent salary!